 As Director of Advising for the Honors College since 1998, David Hornyak oversees the broad range of general advising initiatives for students, as well as the honors housing and community component.
 Dave’s specific advising portfolio includes serving as primary advisor for students in the Politics & Philosophy major and coordinating the Bachelor of Philosophy degree process.
-In addition, Dave manages the Chancellor’s Undergraduate Research and Teaching Fellowships.
+In addition, Dave manages the Chancellor’s Undergraduate Research and Teaching Fellowships and the University Honors College Scholar transcript designation.
 Finally, Dave is the point of contact in the UHC for students wishing to enroll in honors courses, but do not meet the 3.25 GPA requirement to enroll automatically.

 Prior to coming to the Honors College, Dave was an Academic Advisor in Pitt’s Dietrich School’s Advising Center.
 Before becoming an advisor, Dave was in the Student Affairs area of Pitt, where he worked in the Office of Residence Life as a Resident Director and Assistant Director for Health & Safety.
 The latter position involved advising the Resident Student Association, coordinating the Resident Assistant selection process, site supervision of residence hall security desks, and managing the responses to all student conduct violations in the residence halls -- as you can imagine, he has some very interesting stories from his residence life experience.